LiorSinai/liorsinai.github.io/_posts/2021-06-05-advanced-collisions.md

 $$

 Now repeat this calculation for every possible way of making up 30 friends from the known distribution.
-This can be done with an [integer partition][wiki_partitions] algorithm with a maximum on the values that each partition can take.
+This can be done with an integer partition algorithm with a maximum on the values that each partition can take.
 This will give the theoretical value of selecting zero friends who share birthdays.
 Subtract from 1 to get the probability of least 2 sharing a birthday.